© Eric R. Pianka

 Methanogenic bacteria survive today in anaerobic zones deep in Earth's crust and in the ocean depths.
 Vast amounts of methane are locked up inside ice-like frozen clathrates in permafrost and the ocean depths.
 When these clathrates are brought to the surface, methane gas is released.
 The sudden release of large amounts of gaseous methane from long frozen methane clathrates has sometimes been implicated in the major extinction event at the Permian-Triassic boundary 250 mya (NASA's Gavin Schmidt on Methane and rapid climate change).
 As many as 96% of all marine species and 70% of terrestrial vertebrates died out then.
 More than half of the then extant insect families also perished.
 Coupled with massive volcanic events, sudden release of large amounts of methane into the atmosphere caused drastic climatic changes, anoxia, increasing aridity, and changes in ocean current circulation patterns.
 Fungi are thought to have flourished during this period, probably because they consumed much of the dead organic matter.

 We should be doing everything we can to KEEP this methane locked up in Earth's crust and frozen in the deep oceans.
 However, people seem to think we can live above the laws of nature and can use all the energy we "need" and want.
 Fracking cracks deep rocks releasing methane produced by anaerobes much of which vents to the surface and enters the atmosphere.
 We are also deliberately extracting methane from ocean clathrates and BURNING it for energy.
-Both fracking and clathrate mining release a lot of waste heat that cannot be dissipated as well as adding more water vapor and carbon dioxide to the atmosphere, further enhancing global warming.
+Both fracking and clathrate mining release a lot of waste heat that cannot be dissipated as well as adding more water vapor and carbon dioxide to the atmosphere, further speeding up the rate of global warming.
 An international consortium involving Canada, the US, Japan, India, and Germany is already extracting methane from clathrates and burning deep sea methane off the north coast of Canada at a place called Mallik.
 The USGS has nine other similar projects underway scattered around the world.
 Our voracious appetite for ever more and more energy accelerates the rate of global warming.
 These ill-fated efforts to use methane as fuel will only hasten climate change.
 What fools we humans are, rushing to destroy this, our one and only Spaceship Earth!

 Four prolonged ice ages are clearly evident.
 Notice the four spikes in temperature spaced roughly every 100,000+ years.
-Earth is presently in a warm interglacial phase with CO2 levels well above any that have been experienced during the last 400,000 years.
+Earth is presently in a warm interglacial phase with CO2 and methane levels well above any that have been experienced during the last 400,000 years.

 Sea levels have risen almost a foot during the last century.
 Some experts think that eventually all Earth's glaciers will melt and that sea levels will be substantially higher, inundating all major coastal cities.
 One very large Antarctic glacier, currently on land, is melting and as its melt water lubricates its underside, it is sliding towards the sea at an accelerating rate, currently about 3.5 km per year, hardly a glacial slow speed.
 Remember "the tip of the iceberg" (90% is underwater)?
 When that huge glacier finally plunges into the ocean, sea levels will rise almost instantly all around the world, inundating low-lying coastal areas.
 Talk about a tipping point!